Memory-Efficient Differentially Private Training with Gradient Random Projection: Abstract

 \section{Abstract}

 Differential privacy (DP) protects sensitive data during neural network training, but standard methods like DP-Adam suffer from high memory overhead due to per-sample gradient clipping, limiting scalability.
-We introduce \ouralg{} (Gradient RAndom ProjEction), a DP training method that significantly reduces memory usage while maintaining utility on par with first-order DP approaches.
-Rather than directly applying DP to GaLore, \ouralg{} introduces three key modifications: (1) gradients are privatized after projection, (2) random Gaussian matrices replace SVD-based subspaces, and (3) projection is applied during backpropagation.
+We introduce \ouralg{} (Gradient RAndom ProjEction), a DP training method that significantly reduces memory usage while maintaining utility on par with first-order DP approaches. \ouralg{} is motivated by our finding that privatization flattens the gradient singular value spectrum, making SVD-based projections (as in GaLore \citep{zhao2024galore}) unnecessary.
+Consequently, \ouralg{} employs three key components: (1) random Gaussian matrices replace SVD-based subspaces, (2) gradients are privatized after projection, and (3) projection is applied during backpropagation.
 These contributions eliminate the need for costly SVD computations, enable substantial memory savings, and lead to improved utility.
 Despite operating in lower-dimensional subspaces, our theoretical analysis shows that \ouralg{} achieves a privacy-utility trade-off comparable to DP-SGD.
-Our extensive empirical experiments show that \ouralg{} can reduce the memory footprint of DP training without sacrificing accuracy or training time.
+Our extensive empirical experiments show that \ouralg{} can significantly reduce the memory footprint of DP training without sacrificing accuracy or training time.
 In particular, \ouralg{} reduces memory usage by over 63\% when pre-training Vision Transformers and over 70\% when fine-tuning RoBERTa-Large as compared to DP-Adam, while achieving similar performance.
-We further demonstrate that \ouralg{} scales to fine-tuning large models such as OPT with up to 6.7 billion parameters.
+We further demonstrate that \ouralg{} scales to fine-tuning large models such as OPT with up to 6.7 billion parameters, a scale at which DP-Adam fails due to memory constraints.
+Our code is available at \url{https://github.com/alexmul1114/DP_GRAPE}.